UT-ADL/autoware_mini_practice/practice_5/README.md

    object.acceleration_reliable = False
    ```

-6. Publisher is already created.
+6. The publisher is already created.
 Use it to publish all the detected objects

 ##### Validation